What You Need to Know About Online Marketplaces in Asia: New trends and emerging marketplaces

 - Case studies on online brand protection strategy results

 Catrina: Hello, everyone, and welcome to today's webinar, "What You Need to Know About Online Marketplaces in Asia: New Trends and Emerging Marketplaces."
-My name is Katrina Jefferson and I will be your moderator.
+My name is Catrina Jefferson and I will be your moderator.
 Joining us today are David Franklin and Irene Oh.

 David Franklin is the global director of anti-counterfeit brand protection at CSC, the global partner for businesses looking to protect their brands and stop the sale of counterfeit products online.
 David has been with us at CSC for nine years.